wklix/TransLNP/README.md

 ```
 ### Training

-You can choose between two data splittingmethods: random and scaffold.
+You can choose between two data splitting methods: random and scaffold.
 The corresponding data is located in  `./dataset`.
 Our dataset is from [AGILE](https://github.com/bowang-lab/AGILE).
 If you want to select the random data splittingmethod, please go to line 19 in `./tasks/split.py` and comment out line 20.
 On the other hand, if you want to choose the scaffold data splitting method, please go to line 20 in `./tasks/split.py` and comment out line 19.

 ```
 19 self.split_method = split_method    #random
 20 self.split_method = '5fold_scaffold'  #scaffold
 ```

-We have employed two data balancing techniques: label data smoothing (LDS) and molecular feature data smoothing (FDS).
+We have employed two data balancing : label distribution smoothing (LDS) and molecular feature distribution smoothing (FDS).

 If you want to use LDS, please add the 'weight' variable at line 132 in `./tasks/trainer.py`.
 Otherwise, remove the 'weight' variable.
 It is already included by default.